 Experts believe that women who gave birth vaginally are more prone to stress incontinence.
 Vaginal birth stretches and weakens the pelvic floor muscles and nerves, which results in poorer bladder support.

-Stress incontinence also occurs due to aging— especially in menopausal women, surgeries in men, as well as to people with severe lung conditions.
+Stress incontinence also occurs due to aging — especially in menopausal women, men who have undergone surgery , as well as to people with severe lung conditions.

 2. Overactive bladder or urgency urinary incontinence